black0017/MedicalZooPytorch/README.md

 - [ ] Rewrite manual
 - [ ] New notebooks with google colab support

-## Quick Start
+## Blog posts
 - If you want to quickly understand the fundamental concepts for deep learning in medical imaging, we strongly advice to check our [blog post](https://theaisummer.com/medical-image-deep-learning/ "MedicalZooPytorch article").
 We provide a general high-level overview of all the aspects of medical image segmentation and deep learning.

-- Recentrly, I have published another article on medical image coordinated and DICOM images.
-Link [here](https://theaisummer.com/medical-image-coordinates/).
+- Recently, I have published another article on [medical image coordinated and DICOM images](https://theaisummer.com/medical-image-coordinates/).

+- To understand medical image preprocessing pipelines and 3D augmentations that we use, check out our [article on AI Summer](https://theaisummer.com/medical-image-processing/)

-- For a more holistic approach on Deep Learning in MRI you may advice my thesis [this](https://nemertes.lis.upatras.gr/jspui/handle/10889/12754 "MSc thesis link").
+- Finally, for a more holistic approach on Deep Learning in MRI you may advice my [thesis](https://nemertes.lis.upatras.gr/jspui/handle/10889/12754 "MSc thesis link").

+- Short paper, manual and more articles are coming soon...

+## Quick Start

 - Alternatively, you can create a **virtual environment** and install the requirements.
 Check the installation folder for more instructions.